HERITAGE

 During the festival, the recordings are played through a wooden structure shaped like an oversized horn, functioning as an analogue loudspeaker.
 Visitors are invited to approach, sit, rest, and listen—encountering the city through sound.

 The installation enters into dialogue with one of the Paseo del Espolón’s most recognisable landmarks: the Concha del Espolón.
-Designed by Jaime Carceller and inaugurated in 1954, this shell-shaped auditorium—modelled on a similar structure in San Francisco—has hosted generations of concerts, from military bands to popular music, embedding sound in the civic life of Logroño.
+Designed by Jaime Carceller and inaugurated in 1954, this shell-shaped auditorium — modelled on a similar structure in San Francisco — has hosted generations of concerts, from military bands to popular music, integrating sound in the civic life of Logroño.
 Conceived as a contemporary counterpart, La Boca del Espolón mirrors its acoustic role while shifting the focus from performance to attentive listening.